George B. Cosby: Aftermath

 After the Civil War, Cosby moved to Butte County, California, where he was a farmer.
-For a period of time, he also was a sutler in Oregon.
+For a period of time, he was also a sutler in Oregon.
 He held several government positions, including Secretary of the Board of State Engineers and member of the West Point Board of Visitors.
 Cosby also lived in Sacramento, California, where he served as receiver of funds in the federal land office.

-General Cosby died by suicide on June 29, 1909, at Oakland, California, allegedly due to continuing pain from his old war wounds.
+General Cosby died by suicide on June 29, 1909, in Oakland, California, allegedly due to continuing pain from his old war wounds.
 George Blake Cosby was buried at City Cemetery in Sacramento.